-- Associate Justice, Supreme Court of the United States. - Bruce Bromley Professor of Law, Harvard Law School.
+\ Associate Justice, Supreme Court of the United States.

+\\ Bruce Bromley Professor of Law, Harvard Law School.
 The authors are grateful to Bradford Clark and William Kelley for thoughtful comments.
 The authors also wish to thank The George Washington Law Review for hosting the Symposium Commemorating the 100th Anniversary of Farrand's Records of the Federal Convention.
-The questions that follow are posed by Professor Manning; the answers are Justice Scalia's. - 1 See, e.g., Conn.
+The questions that follow are posed by Professor Manning; the answers are Justice Scalia's.

+See, e.g., Conn.
 Nat'l Bank v.
-Germain, 503 U.S. 249, 253-54 (1992) ("[C]ourts must presume that a legislature says in a statute what it means and means in a statute what it says there."). - 2 See, e.g., District of Columbia v.
+Germain, 503 U.S. 249, 253-54 (1992) ("[C]ourts must presume that a legislature says in a statute what it means and means in a statute what it says there.").

+&lt;sup>2 See, e.g., District of Columbia v.
 Heller, 128 S. Ct.
 2783, 2788 (2008) ("In interpreting this [constitutional] text, we are guided by the principle that '[t]he Constitution was written to be understood by the voters; its words and phrases were used in their normal and ordinary as distinguished from technical meaning." (second alteration in original) (quoting United States v.
 Sprague, 282 U.S. 716, 731 (1931))).
 Many have suggested that this represents a new emphasis in the Court's approach.
-See, e.g., Thomas B. Colby, The Sacrifice of the New Originalism, 99 Geo.
+See, e.g., Thomas B. Colby, The Sacrifice of the New Originalism, 99 Gio.
 L.J.
 713, 742-43 (2011).
 But in fact the tradition of relying on constitutional text runs deep.
 See, e.g., Rhode Island v.
 Massachusetts, 37 U.S. (12 Pet.)
-657, 721 (1838) (concluding that the meaning of the Constitution "must necessarily depend on the words of the constitution [and] the meaning and intention of the convention which framed and proposed it for adoption and ratification to the conventions of the people of and in the several states"). - 3 See, e.g., Jeremy Waldron, Legislators' Intentions and Unintentional Legislation, in Law and Interpretation: Essays in Legal Philosophy 329, 339 (Andrei Marmor ed., 1995). - A legislator who votes for (or against) a provision like 'No vehicle shall be permitted to enter any state or municipal park' does so on the assumption that-to put it crudely-what the words mean to him is identical to what they will mean to those
+657, 721 (1838) (concluding that the meaning of the Constitution "must necessarily depend on the words of the constitution [and] the meaning and intention of the convention which framed and proposed it for adoption and ratification to the conventions of the people of and in the several states").

+See, e.g., Jeremy Waldron, Legislators' Intentions and Unintentional Legislation, in Law and Interpretation: Essays in Legal Philosophy 329, 339 (Andrei Marmor ed., 1995).

 While gaining favor among judges, this trend has proven controversial among legal academics.
-Critics argue that textualism overemphasizes the importance of the text and undervalues other evidence in conveying Congress's policymaking directives.4 They claim that textualists behave selectively in their allegiance to the text and their willingness to rely on extrinsic evidence.5 They argue that even if textualism works in statutory cases, it simply cannot work for an old, broadly worded, and hard-to-amend Constitution,6 and that textualists therefore find it necessary to act inconsistently in constitutional and statutory cases.7 This Dialogue will examine, and attempt to answer, some of the most common questions raised within this debate.
+Critics argue that textualism overemphasizes the importance of the text and undervalues other evidence in conveying Congress's policymaking directives.
+They claim that textualists behave selectively in their allegiance to the text and their willingness to rely on extrinsic evidence.
+They argue that even if textualism works in statutory cases, it simply cannot work for an old, broadly worded, and hard-to-amend Constitution, and that textualists therefore find it necessary to act inconsistently in constitutional and statutory cases.
+This Dialogue will examine, and attempt to answer, some of the most common questions raised within this debate.

-I. Why the Text?
+I. WHY THE TEXT?